 Since media kits are such a hot topic in this industry, we’re going to shed some light on all the things you need to know to start making partnership magic happen sooner rather than later.

-So what is a Media Kit, anyway?
+So what is a Blogger Media Kit, anyway?

 It’s a summary of all the aspects of your content creation or blogging business that a brand would need to know when considering whether to work with you or not.
-In the blogger and influencer world, it doubles as a visual resume that also represents your brand vibe and aesthetic.
+In the Blogger and Influencer world, it doubles as a visual resume that also represents your brand vibe and aesthetic.

-Just FYI – a media kit is sometimes referred to as an influencer or blogger press kit just in case you get asked for that, you’ll know what they mean!
+Just FYI – a media kit is sometimes referred to as an Influencer or Blogger press kit.
+Just in case you get asked for that, you’ll know what they mean!

-ABOUT YOU AND YOUR BLOG/BUSINESS
+1) ABOUT YOU AND YOUR BLOG/BUSINESS

-STATS AND DEMOGRAPHICS
+2) STATS AND DEMOGRAPHICS

 Don’t have many stats yet?
 You can highlight the impact of your influence and how you’re able to drive your followers to action or even showcase the amazing growth of your social accounts or readership monthly.
 For example, “I double the amount of readers on my blog or email list monthly,” or “my Instagram following increases 30% monthly.”

 It’s also a great idea to really highlight any special services that set you apart from anyone else as well as showcase your niches (fashion, food, romance, adventure etc.), if any.

-EXAMPLES OF YOUR WORK
+4. EXAMPLES OF YOUR WORK

-It’s normal for people to want to validate their decision to work with you by looking towards your past work, professional relationships and props to give them the confidence to pull the trigger.
-You need to let brands know what other companies you have worked with and include testimonials if possible.
-And of course, highlight any press or features your blog or social accounts has received.
-Include brand logos if possible so they can easily identify the brands you’ve worked with and press you have received.
+This just gives them more confidence to pull the trigger.
+So you need to let brands know what other companies you have worked with and include testimonials if possible.
+And of course, highlight any press or features your blog or social accounts have received.
+Include brand logos if possible so they can easily identify the brands you’ve worked with and the times you were in the press.

 If you can include a case study for a past partnership even better!
 Case studies are a great way to prove your influence and give companies the confidence to work with you.
 And if you want to go the extra mile, rather than just showing off the logos of brands you’ve worked with, how about creating a slide that gives them the exact scope of the project and what you delivered for the client.
 They will be impressed!

 It seems earning money from social media is sometimes more of an art than a science.
 Of course, if a brand requests your rates and you haven’t sent them your media kit yet, definitely include that page/slide when you do.

 Yes, you’ve spent pages telling them how amazing you are, but what good is that if they don’t know how to contact you to find out more?!
-Make sure you include all of your relevant contact information in your media kit.
-This is especially important if your media kit gets forwarded to the decision maker but your contact details get lost in the shuffle.
+Make sure you include all of your relevant contact information in your blogger media kit.
+You want to have your:

 Presentation is EVERYTHING.